vishnusr90/reactive-spring-r2dbc/README.md

 Hit GET http://localhost:8080/api/tasks

-The response will be returned in real time with any blocking
+The response will be returned in real time without  any blocking

 ### Set up of local MariaDB